 The "easiest" way to change

-The Seeing Sequence Meets the Reality of Change: Helping me never works
+The Seeing Sequence Meets the Reality of Change: Helping me never helps

 The Problem